Adobe-Marketing-Cloud/target-atjs-extensions/react/component/README.md

 ## Notes

+* **at.js** must be included in the page before the React app using React components
 * Server-side rendering is not yet supported, the extension is intended to be used solely on the client-side
 * `params` attributes can be set as follows: `<Target data-mbox="myMbox" data-param1="value1" data-param2="value2" data-timeout="1"/>`